 I am a specialist in medieval English, but my curiosity ranges from Late Antiquity to contemporary writing.
 I am fascinated by the ways education shapes literature, and literature depicts education.
 Other related obsessions include: second-language learning, linguistic disability, representations of violence, metapoetics, short forms, and wit.
 I’m working on a monograph about transgressive charisma in the Middle Ages that draws from performance and celebrity studies, and pursuing a variety of feminist projects alongside it.

 I received my BA in English Literature from the University of Toronto, where I was a graduate fellow of the Centre for Reformation and Renaissance Studies.
 At Yale, I completed an MPhil in Medieval Studies and a PhD in English, receiving the English department’s James A. Veech Prize for best dissertation.
 In my final year I was a Whiting Fellow and a graduate fellow of the Whitney Humanities Center.

 During my doctorate I was a Visiting Scholar at Columbia University, and from there I moved on to a tenure track in the English department at Southern Methodist University.
 I was an Alexander von Humboldt postdoctoral fellow at the Freie Universität Berlin, and am now Professor and head of English Medieval Studies at the University of Bonn.

 At Bonn, I was head of a sub-project of Sonderforschungsbereich 1167 “Macht und Herrschaft – Vormoderne Ordnungen in transkultureller Perspektive” and a member of the Junges Kolleg of the Nordrhein-Westfälische Akademie der Wissenschaften und der Künste.

-My articles and essays have appeared in New Literary History, Critical Inquiry, postmedieval, Anglia, The Chaucer Review, PMLA, Exemplaria, and The Forum for Modern Language Studies, and New Chaucer Studies: Pedagogy and Profession, as well as in essay collections published in the UK, USA, France, Luxembourg, and Germany.
+My articles and essays have appeared in New Literary History, Critical Inquiry, postmedieval, Anglia, The Chaucer Review, PMLA, Exemplaria, Medieval Feminist Forum, The Forum for Modern Language Studies, and New Chaucer Studies: Pedagogy and Profession, as well as in essay collections published in the UK, USA, France, Luxembourg, and Germany.